smarras79/smarras79.github.io/_pages/openings.md

 title: Join the group
 ---

-There are no PhD or Post-doctoral positions open at this time.
+There are NO PhD or Post-doctoral positions open at this time.
 Please check in here later.

 ## Funded UNDERGRADUATE projects (only for current NJIT undergraduate students):
 1. If you are interested in flow visualization, experience with computers and minimal programming, and are willing to commit 10 hours/week, contact me with the following documents: